 A solar site survey showing the placement of the solar energy system prepared by a licensed contractor or the contractor’s registered salesperson knowledgeable in the installation of solar energy systems to determine usable solar roof area.
 The solar site survey shall also include a determination of an equitable allocation of the usable solar roof area among all owners sharing the same roof and written certification or other written confirmation from a structural engineer licensed in California that the roof of the condominium building on which the solar equipment will be installed is capable of bearing the weight of the solar equipment (if installed in accordance with the Plans) without any adverse effect on the structure.

 The survey shall ensure a fair allocation of usable solar space among multiple owners of separate interests because the roof space that is usable for a solar energy system, or multiple systems, will vary from building to building, depending on location and environmental factors.
-In this regard, an owner applicant’s equitable usable share of the roof shall be limited to the percentage their unit represents among all other units in building (e.g. if there are 6 units in one building, each owner is allocated no more than 1/6 of the usable space of the building roof).
+In this regard, an owner applicant’s equitable usable share of the roof shall be limited to the percentage their unit represents among all other units in the building (e.g. if there are 6 units in one building, each owner is allocated no more than 1/6 of the usable space of the building roof).

 Proof of written notification to each owner of a unit in the building on which the installation will be located of the application to install a solar energy system.
-The written notification

-23

-GPN | DESIGN GUIDELINES

-Section IV: Attached Condominium Homes

-shall be made by certified mail, mailed to the owner’s mailing address(es) on record with the Association, and include a copy of the design and location of the solar energy system and a copy of the solar site survey of the equitable allocation of the usable solar roof area among all owners sharing the same roof.
+The written notification shall be made by certified mail, mailed to the owner’s mailing address(es) on record with the Association, and include a copy of the design and location of the solar energy system and a copy of the solar site survey of the equitable allocation of the usable solar roof area among all owners sharing the same roof.
 The written notification shall include the following statement in bold: “Space and location for solar energy systems on the roof shared by owners of this building is limited and my proposed solar energy system may restrict availability of space and location for future solar energy systems.”
 Proof of written notification must be made by providing the Association with (i) a copy of the written notification provided to the owners and (ii) copies of the certified mail receipts.

 Failure to provide a solar site survey or failure to comply with the written notification requirement shall result in a denial of the application.
 In the event an owner presents an inaccurate or fraudulent site survey or fails to provide written notification to each owner in the building, an approval by the Association may be nullified.